 year.
 GE has been a leader in outsourcing decent paying jobs to China,

 Mexico and other low-wage countries.
 It is also a leading polluter.

 He is a member of the Business Roundtable, a group that wants

-the eligibility age for Medicare and Social Security to 70, cut Social
+to raise the eligibility age for Medicare and Social Security to 70, cut Social

 Security and veterans’ benefits, increase taxes on working families,

 As Leonna Helmsley said “Only little people pay taxes” and

 these Corporations are not little.
 The lesson we can learn from this: Not

 only can you not tax multinationals, they will threaten to leave

 if taxpayers don't bribe them to stay.
 They can open bidding among